omnect/omnect-device-service/README.md

 The module itself does not perform a factory reset.
 It serves as an interface between the cloud and the built-in factory reset from the [omnect yocto image](https://github.com/omnect/meta-omnect).
+Read the [documentation](https://github.com/omnect/meta-omnect#factory-reset) in order to understand the concepts.

 #### Feature availability